Gamerman2001/portfolio-v2/content/about/index.md

 avatar: './me.jpg'
 skills:
   - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - HTML
+  - CSS / SCSS
+  - Git / Github
   - React
   - Node.js
   - Express
   - Ruby on Rails
   - SQL
-  - Vue.js
   - Redux
   - Gatsby JS
-  - Webpack
+  - Browser Testing
+  - Unit Testing / TDD

 ---
 Wassup Folks!!
 My name is Troy, I'm a software engineer who is based in the New York and D.C. areas.
 I'm interested in many technologies, specifically front end and cloud architecture.
 I'm a developer of websites, apps, and a user of some of the most popular Server Side Languages.